Mango0x45/gsp/README.md

 $ cd gsp
 ```

-Then you can compile the transpiler:
+Then you can compile the binaries:

 ```
 $ make
 ```

-Finally, you can install the transpiler and documentation with the
+Finally, you can install the binaries and documentation with the
 following:

 ```
-$ sudo make install
+# make install
 ```

 ## Documentation

-Documentation for the transpiler can be found in the `gsp(1)` manual
-and documentation for the language can be found in the `gsp(5)`
-manual:
+Various manuals ship with the standard GSP distribution:

 ```
-$ man gsp    # transpiler documentation
+$ man 1 gsp                     # transpiler documentation
+$ man 1 gspesc                  # input escaping documentation
 $ man 5 gsp                     # language documentation
+$ man 7 gsp-macros              # macro system documentation
 ```

+The `example.gsp` example document is also provided at the root of the
+repository, and is installed along with the other manual pages
+(typically at `/usr/share/gsp/doc`, but the exact location will vary
+per system).

 ## Syntax Example